 The SAP Fiori user experience creates a consistent UI across SAP products.
 SAP Fiori 3 is SAP’s new target design system for all SAP products in the Intelligent Suite.
-The SAP Fiori 3 UI Resource module in the Mendix App Store allows you to create the same user experience in your Mendix apps.
+The SAP Fiori 3 UI Resource module in the Mendix Marketplace allows you to create the same user experience in your Mendix apps.

 The Mendix module gives you access to designing your pages with SAP Fiori-styled widgets and building blocks as part of your layout.
 You can also allow end-users to select a theme and apply it immediately.
 The module supports SAP Quartz Light and Dark themes.

 More information on using SAP Fiori 3 design in your Mendix app is available in the following sections:

 - Widgets – Mendix core widgets having SAP Fiori 3 styling

 - Building Blocks – groups of widgets which can be used to quickly create SAP Fiori styled pages

 - Layouts – different styles of page which can be used in your app — for example, Master/detail or Pop-Up

 - Page Templates – readily-available page templates which are already styled ready for you to use in your Mendix app